-As an academic collaboration between Holy Cross College and the University of Notre Dame, in partnership with the Indiana Department of Corrections.
+The Moreau College Initiative is an academic collaboration between Holy Cross College and the University of Notre Dame, in partnership with the Indiana Department of Corrections.
 MCI is jointly guided and overseen by faculty and administration from both institutions.
-Enrolled students earn college credits towards a Holy Cross College Associate of Arts (AA) degree and transition into a Bachelor of Arts (BA) degree program.
+College students incarcerated at Westville Correctional Facility earn credits towards a Holy Cross College Associate of Arts (AA) degree, and have the opportunity to transition into a Bachelor of Arts (BA) degree program at Westville.
 Classes are taught by Holy Cross and University of Notre Dame faculty, and students carry Holy Cross College credit.

 The AA is the basis for many future academic and professional endeavors and is essential for anyone with the ambition to pursue a Bachelor of Arts degree at Holy Cross College or any other academic institution in the future.
 Students who complete the AA degree requirements have the option to seek admission to a Holy Cross BA program either at Westville Correctional Facility or, upon release, at the Holy Cross College main campus.

 Begun in 2013 with just two classes and a handful of students, MCI has grown to include almost 100 students and currently offers 40 liberal arts classes annually.
 Holy Cross College was selected as one of 67 educational institutions across the country to participate in the U.S. Department of Education’s Second Chance Pell Program.
 The Second Chance Pell Program permits incarcerated students at Westville to be eligible for federal student aid while enrolled in a college degree program.
 Learn more at www.hcc-nd.edu/second-chance.

 MCI photographs courtesy of Pete Mauney, Peter Ringenberg

 Alesha Seroczynski, Ph.D.